VRichardJP/LoLAnalyzer/README.md

 ## How to use

+1. ConfigUpdater.py : generate your personnal config.ini file.
+It is a simple text file and easy to edit
-0. RunAll.py : All the steps from 1 to 7 at once.
-You can comment steps you've already done.
+2. RunAll.py : All the steps from 2 to 8 at once.
+You can comment steps you've already done (especially if ou just want to run the program)

 or in details
 1. ConfigUpdater.py : generate your personnal config.ini file.
 It is a simple text file and easy to edit
+2. PlayersListing.py : list all the players that meet the level requirements (defined in config.ini)
-2. DataDownloader.py : download raw game files according to the parameters in config.ini (patches, regions, leagues)
+3. DataDownloader.py : download raw game files played by the listed players and that meet the requirements in config.ini
-3. DataExtractor.py : extract and collect all the downloaded data
+4. DataExtractor.py : extract and collect all the downloaded data
-4. DataProcessing.py : pre-process the extrated data
+5. DataProcessing.py : pre-process the extrated data
-5. DataShuffling.py : shuffling the data
+6. DataShuffling.py : shuffling the data
-6. Learner.py: train a neural network
+7. Learner.py: train a neural network
-7. BestPick.py: a very simple GUI so you can enter your draft and the role you want
+8. BestPick.py: a very simple GUI so you can enter your draft and the role you want

 ## Miscellaneous